streetstoriesems

 “Joe?
 Joe?
 Is that you?”
 It was Mr. Thomas.

 “Yeah, it’s me,” said my partner pretending to be our DOA.
-“You’ve got a lot of nerve calling me.
-With all I did for you.
+“You’ve got a lot of nerve calling me, with all I did for you.
 And now your ‘hands are tied’.
 You’re just an evil little man.”

 “What?
 Joe?
 Come on, you were great, I told you as much.
+I promised to give you a decent reference.
 But you took all that time off and we were falling behind our numbers.
 If only you had just stuck it out.
-I get that you think your wife needed you but we needed you too, probably more.”
-He sounded almost apologetic.
+I get that you think your wife needed you, but we needed you too, probably more.”

 My partner continued the offensive, on behalf of Mr. Peterson.
 “And how’s it working out now, Lee?
 That nephew of yours, he’s doing just great isn’t he?
 Everyone knows he’s going to run your division down to the ground.
 You know it too, you admitted as much.
 All because you couldn’t give me time with my DYING wife.
 You know how that makes you look?”